IELTS Writing Task 2: What Are the Various Assessment Criterion?

 - Avoid redundancy or the repetition of the same ideas throughout your answers.

-The lexical resource is another for vocabulary.
-This section tests your vocabulary, command over lexical features, choice of words, and clarity.
+The lexical resource is nothing but your vocabulary.
+This section tests your vocabulary, language, command over lexical features, choice of words, and clarity.
 Ensure you use various sentence types in the IELTS Writing Task 2.
 The invigilator needs to identify that you are comfortable with complex sentences as well.

 - To ace this section, the test-taker should use a good vocabulary.

 - Test-takers must demonstrate great control of lexical features.